 Put yourself in Esther's shoes.
-She had navigated the challenges of living crossculturally.
+She had navigated the challenges of living cross-culturally.
 But then she was confronted with the opportunity to speak up for/defend an oppressed people-her own people.
-Try to imagine what she was thinking.
-What might have been some of the pros and the cons of embracing and revealing her ethnicity to the king?

 Have you ever sensed God putting you in a risky position "for such a time as this"?
 If so, what did you risk and how did you respond?

-In what ways can you speak up for and defend those who are looked down on because of their ethnicity?
+In what ways can you stand with those who are looked down on because of their ethnicity, race, or socio-economic status?

-2. As we wrap up these Conversations on Race & God's Heart for Justice, let's revisit the big story.
+2. As we wrap up these Cultural Journey: Table Talk, let's revisit the big story.
 Paul reminds us of the biggest dream on God's heart that moved Him to create the world and humanity.

-EPHESIANS 1:4-6 (V) 4 God chose us to be in a relationship with Him even before He laid out plans for this world; He wanted us to live holy lives characterized by love, free from sin, and blameless before Him.
-5 He destined us to be adopted as His children through the covenant Jesus the Anointed inaugurated in His sacrificial life.
-This was His pleasure and His will for us.
+God chose us to be in a relationship with Him even before He laid out plans for this world; He wanted us to live holy lives characterized by love, free from sin, and blameless before Him.
+He destined us to be adopted as His children through the covenant Jesus the Anointed inaugurated in His sacrificial life.
+This was His pleasure and His will for us ...
+He is merciful and marvelous, freely giving us these gifts in His Beloved.